This Delicate Thing We've Made: Background

+After leaving Sony, Hayes created his own Powdered Sugar record label for the release of This Delicate Thing We’ve Made.
+"At first I was terrified, because I presumed I was going to get a deal for this record and sell it on.
+But as the conceptual time-travel idea started to emerge I was definitely aware that the path I was taking was making it harder and harder to take to a new label.
+I did meet with Angel — a tiny offshoot pop label of EMI — who we brought in on the latter half of the recording process.
+They got really excited but I shut down the process when they started saying "We really love it but can we have copies to give to our executives to see if they can live with it?"
+I thought, "I've passed that point.
+I'm making this record the way I want, I've hired the mix engineer and the people I want, the song sequence has been on a white board for several months and I have the front cover".

 The album has been made with the help of a 1982 Fairlight CMI synthesizer, and the ex-Savage Garden frontman has said it is a cinematic and theatrical album.
 It reached number 5 on the Top Albums chart of the Australian iTunes Store on the day of release and number 3 later in its first week.
 Hayes later said of the album in a 2011 interview that "it was my rebellious streak.
 It was a strange 25-song double album with only one or two songs that could be played on the radio.
 It was a bit sobering."

 Hayes released a companion DVD, This Delicate Film We've Made, containing music videos for fifteen of the songs on the album, with the audio remastered in 5.1 surround sound.
 A number of the videos were animations in which Hayes did not appear.